prisma/prisma/TESTING.md

    pnpm run test <fileNamePattern> -u
    ```

-1. In `integration-tests` [Jest's `each` feature](https://jestjs.io/docs/en/api#testeachtablename-fn-timeout) is used.
+1. In [`packages/integration-tests/`](./packages/integration-tests/) [Jest's `each` feature](https://jestjs.io/docs/en/api#testeachtablename-fn-timeout) is used.
 If you only want to run a subset of the test cases, simply leverage the `-t` flag on the command line (see above point).
-For example in `packages/cli` here is how you would run Just the `findOne where PK` cases for sqlite integration:
+Here is an example to run only the `findOne where PK` cases for SQLite:

    ```sh
    pnpm run jest integration.sqlite -t 'findOne where PK'